kormide/recipe/README.md

 # Recipe

-Recipe is a multi-language framework multi-makes it easy to set up fine-grained data fixtures dynamically prior to running integration tests.
+Recipe is a multi-language framework that makes it easy to set up fine-grained data fixtures dynamically prior to running integration tests.
 It generates ingredients based on your application's domain, which you combine into recipes that describe what data to prepare.

 E.g., a Java integration test
 ```java